 AI solutions help optimize transportation and mobility processes and save resources.

-Using ML methods, large data streams are analyzed and evaluated in real time, thus providing new insights into the universe.
+Using ML methods, large data quantities are analyzed and evaluated thus providing new insights into the physical world.

 - Industry and Production: